 Last year the Democratic Alliance launched an application in the Johannesburg High Court to challenge section 6(1)(a) of the South African Citizenship Act 88 of 1995 (the Act) which we deem to be unconstitutional.
 The government’s response was that the many hundreds of South Africans who are losing their citizenship every year are doing so by personal choice.
-We know this not to be true, and now we need your help to prove this by completing this survey!
+We know this not to be true, and now we need your help to prove this!

 Our court application was initiated after we heard stories from a multitude of former South African citizens living abroad who, through no fault of their own, have been automatically stripped of their South African citizenship when they apply for foreign citizenship.
 This because they are required by the law to apply for a “Letter of Retention” in advance, giving them prior permission from the Minister of Home Affairs to retain their citizenship.

 Many of these former citizens even approached South African embassies for advice on dual citizenship beforehand but were given the wrong advice by embassy officials.

 The DA believes that section 6(1)(a) of the Act is inconsistent with the Constitution, and with section 20 of the Constitution in particular, which states that “No citizen may be deprived of citizenship”.
 Not only does section 6(1)(a) unreasonably violate this right by depriving citizens of citizenship, but it does so without even affording them any notice.